It’s the end of the class. The show’s over. How’d you do?

 If you aren’t feeling the role, you aren’t going to play it very well.

 A sure fire way of achieving that level of sincerity is to get down on the mat and sweat it out right beside them.
-While class goers seek instruction and guidance from you, nothing helps the mentally and physically exhausted like seeing sweat dripping from the seemingly perfect fitness freak leading the class.
-Don’t just walk and talk, get down and give them a show.
+While class goers seek instruction and guidance from you, nothing helps the mentally and physically exhausted like seeing sweat dripping from the seemingly perfect fitness fiend leading the class.
+Don’t just walk and talk.

 Once you’re on the same level as the audience, really bring the show home by helping personalize their workout.